-After several near misses by hurricanes and listening to the experiences of people who had no power for days or weeks, I decided to get a propane/natural gas standby electric generator to power the entire house.
+After several near misses by hurricanes and listening to the experiences of people who had no power for days or weeks, I decided to install a Guardian 30,000 Watt standby electric generator that runs on propane or natural gas to power the entire house.

 I considered a less expensive portable gasoline generator, but dropped this idea because portables are very loud, require large amounts fuel (who wants to haul and store 50 gallons of gasoline to keep it running for a week?) and too small to power the electrical appliances I want to use – especially the central air conditioner.
 The factors in my decision making were:

 - A mold deductible of $50,000 in my homeowners insurance policy.
 Mold damage happens quickly with no air conditioning and high humidity in Florida.

 - The probability that power would be out for days or weeks after a hurricane.